Secondary school students

 - explore South Australia.

-When you host an international student, they will become a member of your family.
-Your student will be a long way from home and in your care so you will be expected to provide them with a safe, supportive and welcoming home environment.
+When you host an international student they will become a member of your family.
+Your student will be a long way from home and in your care so you will be expected to give them a safe, supportive and welcoming home environment.

-As a homestay, you will be required to provide your student with:
+As a homestay you'll be required to provide your student with:

 - all meals

-- use of utilities (ie water, electricity and gas)
+- use of utilities – that is water, electricity, gas

 - access to TV, internet

-- use of facilities (eg iron, vacuum cleaner, laundry).
+- use of facilities – for example iron, vacuum cleaner, laundry.

 - support your student in their studies